blazium-engine/blazium-docs/contributing/how_to_contribute.rst

 - **Answer tech-support questions**
   With many new people discovering the Blazium Engine recently, the need for peer-to-peer tech-support has never been greater.
-  See the Blazium website <https://chat.blazium.app>`_ for a list of official and user-supported Blazium communities.
+  ..
+See the `Blazium Official Discord server <https://chat.blazium.app>`_ for a list of official and user-supported Blazium communities.

 - **Create tutorials & more**
   How did you get started with the Blazium Engine?